The best of Guatemala: 10-day itinerary

-Are you looking for a destination that combines culture, history, breathtaking nature, adventure, pleasant weather, delicious food, friendly locals, and is budget-friendly?
+Are you looking for a destination that blends culture, history, dramatic landscapes, adventure, great weather, delicious food, friendly locals, and is budget-friendly?

 Look no further: Guatemala!

-Adding to this, Guatemala has (quite unfairly, based on our experience) a reputation for being a violent and dangerous place.
-So, everyone was shocked when we told them we’d be spending a few days there with our two young children (ages 6 and 7 at the time).
-We simply tuned out the doubts, packed our bags, and went.
-Our trip lasted 17 days in total — 10 days in Guatemala and a week in Belize.
+On top of that, Guatemala has (which felt quite unfair based on our experience) a reputation for being an unsafe destination.
+So everyone was surprised when we told them we were planning to spend a few days there with our two young kids (ages 6 and 7 at the time).
+We chose to ignore the concerns, packed our bags, and went.
+Our trip lasted 17 days in total: 10 days in Guatemala and a week in Belize.

-It was incredible and exceeded all our expectations.
+It was an amazing trip and exceeded all our expectations.

-Guatemala is simply stunning!
-From historic towns dating back to the Spanish colonial era to breathtaking landscapes, impressive Mayan ruins, and crystal-clear rivers and waterfalls.
-You can even surf on the Pacific coast (or so the experts say—we’re not surfers ourselves).
-The locals are incredibly friendly and welcoming, the tourist infrastructure was reliable, prices were reasonable, and the weather was fantastic.
+Guatemala is genuinely stunning.
+From historic towns dating back to the Spanish colonial era to striking landscapes, remarkable Mayan ruins, and clear rivers and waterfalls.
+You can even surf on the Pacific coast (or so the experts say — we’re not surfers ourselves).
+The locals were incredibly friendly and welcoming, the tourism infrastructure felt reliable, prices were very reasonable, and the weather was fantastic.

-We decided not to rent a car, relying instead on transfers (some booked directly through hotels, others via getyourguide.com) and took a domestic flight for part of our journey.
-Here’s an overview of our ten days exploring Guatemala and Belize — it was amazing!
+We decided not to rent a car, relying on private transfers instead (some booked directly through hotels, others through GetYourGuide and Civitatis), and also took a domestic flight.
+Here’s an overview of our ten days exploring Guatemala and in this post you can find our Belize itinerary — it turned out to be a fantastic trip!

 .